 He said technological development is going to alter the balance between the private sector and the federal government in terms of responsibilities and capabilities relevant to national security.
 This is not just a domestic issue, considering the seemingly unstoppable influence of multinational corporations.
-Gerstell argued that the private sector has more data, increasingly more social responsibilities, and is directly handle data, collaborating to combat cyber malevolence, and confronting China in an integrated way. exposed to the threat posed by a rising China.
+Gerstell argued that the private sector has more data, increasingly more social responsibilities, and is directly exposed to the threat posed by a rising China.